cluster backend add

 The UUID/ID should only be supplied when re-adding a previously removed site (otherwise, it is autogenerated by default).

-.
-Mismatches will break routing for that site.doveadm cluster site add --load-balancer lb.dc1.example.com DC1
+cluster_local_site used by your Proxies/Backends and the controller’s CLUSTER_SITE.
+Mismatches will break routing for that site.doveadm cluster site add --load-balancer lb.dc1.example.com DC1 (tag optional)Important

 Palomar requires a front LB for proxy ingress; it must be transparent or speak HAProxy PROXY v2.